Scoobed/healthcheck/README.md

   - **`/ready`**: readiness endpoint (HTTP 200 if healthy, HTTP 503 if unhealthy)

 Pass the `?full=1` query parameter to see the full check results as JSON.
 These are omitted by default for performance.

+## Derivate work

+Local changes by Leif Terje Fonnes.
+Mostly adaptions to make it work with go 1.18